SichangHe/internet_route_verification/ARTIFACTS.md

     > most of the special cases are due to uphill propagation with
     > no matching rules (23,298 ASes) or missing route objects (5181 ASes).

+    And Appendix D:

+    > A small portion (325, 0.4%) of ASes use “import customer”,
+    > while more (994, 1.2%) use “export self”.

+    And:

+    > A significant portion (6.2%) of ASes have missing route objects.
+    > ASes that have uphill propagation with
+    > no matching RPSL rules occupy a large 28.1% of all ASes,
+    > much more than the 12.4% of ASes with unverified routes.

     <details>
     <summary>Run this script in Shell-IPython.</summary>